BEGIN:VCALENDAR

 inar/21/">Model Reduction for port-Hamiltonian System</a>\nby Serkan Guger

-cin (Virginia Tech) as part of Port-Hamiltonian Seminar\n\n\nAbstract\nThi
+cin (Virginia Tech) as part of Port-Hamiltonian Seminar (pH Seminar)\n\n\n

-s talk provides a brief introduction to the fundamentals of model reductio
+Abstract\nThis talk provides a brief introduction to the fundamentals of m

-reduction of port-Hamiltonian systems\, enabling structure-preserving\, ef
+ded to model reduction of port-Hamiltonian systems\, enabling structure-pr

-ficient\, and accurate reduced-order representations.\n
+eserving\, efficient\, and accurate reduced-order representations.\n

 LOCATION:https://stable.researchseminars.org/talk/PHSeminar/21/